-In Possession
+Possession

 ARTICLE 1.
-"In possession" is an abbreviation meaning the holding or controlling of a live ball or a ball to be free-kicked.
+Possession refers to custody of (a) a live ball as described later in this article and (b) a dead ball to be snapped or free-kicked.
 It may refer either to player possession or team possession.

+a.
+Player Possession

-- a.
-A player "gains possession" when he secures the ball firmly by holding or controlling it while contacting the ground inbounds.
-The ball is then in player possession. - b.
-A team has team possession:
+The ball is in player possession when a player has the ball firmly in his grasp by holding or controlling it while contacting the ground inbounds.

+b.
+Team Possession

+The ball is in team possession:
-1. When one of its players is in possession, including when he is attempting a punt, drop kick or place kick;

-- 2. While a forward pass thrown by one of its players is in flight; or - 3.
-During a loose ball if one of its players was last in possession. - c.
+- 1. When one of its players has player possession, including when he is attempting a punt, drop kick or place kick; or - 2.
+While a forward pass thrown by a player of that team is in flight; or - 3.
+During a loose ball if a player of that team last had player possession; or - 4.
+When the team is next to snap or free kick the ball. - c.
 A team is in legal possession if it has team possession when its players are eligible to catch or recover the ball.